dpguthrie/dbtc/docs/guide/autoscaling_ci.md

 # Autoscaling CI

+!!! warning
+    This feature within this package is no longer required as it's all done in a native way with [dbt Cloud's continuous integration](https://docs.getdbt.com/docs/deploy/continuous-integration) offering.

 !!! tip "Thank You!"

     As with the [restart from failure](/latest/guide/restart_from_failure) functionality, a lot of credit goes to [@matt-winkler](https://github.com/matt-winkler) for developing this feature.